Betaglutamate/Bioreactor/README.md

 3. only .txt files are analysed
 4. the columns which contain the OD values for the bioreactor are hardcoded
 5. OD for growth rate calculation is measured between 0.1 and 0.4
+6. All curves are alligned to y=0.1 as the 0 timepoint.

 ## dependencies
 1. numpy